dannySubsense/agent-engineering-projects/README.md

 ## 🤝 Contributing

-This is a personal learning repository for the Agent Engineering Bootcamp.
+This is a personal learning repository for the Break Into Data: AI Agent Engineering Bootcamp, https://breakintodata.io/.
 Feel free to fork and experiment with your own implementations!

 ## 📄 License